Cognitive Development: Moral Education for Adolescents Aged Fifteen to Eighteen Years

 .02 Participate in ethical community governance through the adolescent community council, including the development and review of a community code of conduct.

-.04 Participate in adolescent community projects that care for each person and their living/working environment in line with the community code of conduct
+.04 Participate in and evaluate adolescent community projects that care for each person and their living/working environment in line with the community code of conduct

-.06 Recognise and explore the vision of the local to the global
+.06 Recognise, explore and interrogate the vision of the local to the global

 + Materials and Activities